Our Farm

 • OPPORTUNITIES THROUGH EDUCATION – LA ACADEMIA

-We also invest in the education and professional development of our employees at El Cacao.
-Because the infrastructure for this is lacking locally, we have set up our own “La Academia”.
+We also invest in the education and professional development of our employees on El Cacao.
+As the infrastructure for this is lacking locally, we have set up our own “La Academia”.
 Join us for a day on El Cacao.

 What makes El Cacao special